run2bizdocs/documentation/en-us/docs/builder/advanced-options/service-integration-flow.md

 ## Actions

-Through this menu, it is possible to register the actions that will be run in the workflow.
+Through this menu, it is possible to register the actions that will be run in the tracker.

 The actions are based on scripts programmed in **Rhino** language.